oslokommune/okctl/userdocs/src/help/setup-reference-app.md

 ...
  users:
  - email: user.email@emailprovider.org #your email
-   # name, namesapce and username do not have to be the same, but it should be the same as you chose for
+   # name, namespace and username do not have to be the same, but it should be the same as you chose for
    # production, since it will make the configuration much more straight-forward later
+...
  databases:
    postgres:
    - name: okctlreference